The Age of Data Hacking

 The very fact that there is no checking system in place that will protect you from harm makes you even more vulnerable to becoming a victim of fraud.

-We are also using magnetic technology of the 1950s in our credit card swiping system.
+We are also using the magnetic technology of the 1950s in our credit card swiping system.

 Consider the fact that this obsolete technology is being used alongside something as modern as the Internet.
 This should make us sit up and take notice of this appalling fact.